aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Checkmoney.md

 # Checkmoney

 Check that the berry count is less than a specific value or a value contained in a [flagvar](../../../Flags%20arrays/flagvar.md).
-If it is, replaces the input string by another dialogue line.
+If it is, redirect to another dialogue line.

 ## Syntax